syncfusion-content/javascript-docs/js/api/ejScroller.md

-Fires when user move to scroll the mouse trackball.
+It keeps on fires when mouse trackball has been move to wheel.

 <table class="params">
 <thead>